Honka3rd/RxStoreFormPlugin/README.md

     {
       field: "uid", // field name
-      defaultValue: "", // default value for this field /*
-        type?: field is SYNC(sync validated) or ASYNC(bulk async validated) or EXCLUDED(excluded async validated)
+      defaultValue: "", // default value for this field type?: field is SYNC(sync validated) or ASYNC(bulk async validated) or EXCLUDED(excluded async validated),
         $validator?: function description: (
           arg1 is field value,
           arg2 is metadata for this field,
           arg3 is entire form data
-          ) => Promise or Observable resolve metadata, just for NRF
+          ) => Promise or Observable resolve metadata,
+          // triggered by current field data changed, just for NRF
         $immutableValidator?: function description: (
           arg1 is field value,
           arg2 is metadata for this field,
           arg3 is entire immutable form data
-          ) => Promise or Observable resolve immutable metadata, just for IRF lazy?: if field type is EXCLUDED, whether wait for previous pending get resolved debounceDuration?: if field type is EXCLUDED, the debounce time datumKeys?: the selected fields for comparing
-        comparator?: if the form type NRF, (v1: any, v2: any) => boolean */
+          ) => Promise or Observable resolve immutable metadata,
+          // triggered by current field data changed, just for IRF lazy?: if field type is EXCLUDED, whether wait for previous pending get resolved, debounceDuration?: if field type is EXCLUDED, the debounce time datumKeys?: if field type is EXCLUDED, only the selected fields for comparing, comparator?: if the form type is NRF and field type is EXCLUDED, a comparator determine whether to call $validator or not, type def: (v1: any, v2: any) => boolean
       },
     {
       field: "username",
       defaultValue: "",